Weed Legal States in 2023

 What is Recreational Marijuana?

-Recreational marijuana is used purely for recreational purposes, in order to induce a certain pleasurable psychoactive effect.
+Recreational marijuana is used purely for recreational purposes, to induce a certain pleasurable psychoactive effect.
 It’s used for social or personal purposes (like relaxation, enjoyment, and/or stress relief).
 It is never recommended or prescribed by a healthcare professional.
 Recreational marijuana is most usually smoked in a joint (cigarette) or bong (water pipe), vaporized and inhaled, or mixed into edibles like brownies, gummies, or beverages.
 It is largely unregulated and usually consumed in inconsistent doses.

 What is Medical Marijuana?